skyway/skyway.github.io/en/android-tutorial.md

 ##### Connecting to the partner

-In the showPeerIDs function, use the `listAllPeers()` function to obtain a list of all other user's PeerIDs.
+In the showPeerIDs method, use the `listAllPeers()` method to obtain a list of all other user's PeerIDs.
 Delete your own ID from the obtained list and show the list with the `PeerListDialogFragment`.

 *Java*
 {: .lang}